What is the diagnostic process like for a child?

 An initial email or phone exchange occurs to talk about what you are looking for and why.
 I may suggest that you might do something else to see if it meets your needs first.

-If you decide to proceed with a diagnostic evaluation, we would meet for about 2 to 3 hours in my office.
+If you decide to proceed with a diagnostic evaluation, we may have an initial video session but then would meet for about 2 to 4 hours in my office.
 This visit includes:

 A clinical interview